Heteropyxis canescens – updating now!

 This Tree is up to 15m high, with a straight or twisted trunk.
-Simple gland dotted aromatic Leaves lack stipules and are entire.
+Simple gland dotted aromatic narrow & entire Leaves lack stipules.
 Secondary veins arch towards the apex.
-Small whitish, 5-merous, scented and bisexual Flowers are in dense panicles.
-The 5 stamens have free anthers & the 2-locular ovary has 1 short style + a capitate stigma.
-Fruit is a small, almost spherical capsule containing small slightly winged seeds.
+Small whitish, 5-merous, scented & bisexual actinomorphic Flowers are in dense panicles.
+5 stamens+free extending anthers.
+Two-locular ovary has 1 short style with a capitate stigma.
+Small Fruit: a nearly spherical capsule with small slightly winged seeds.

 Previous Names: Heteropyxis transvaalensis.